ki13iz/IASC_2P02/README.md

 ## About me

-I'm an Interactive Art & Science student at Brock University.
+I'm an Interactive Arts & Science student at Brock University.

 ![](Images/space.png)